GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Benoit Claise for spontaneously seeking to include the work of the NORIA research project in the vision of the NMOP working group through direct contact.
+We would like to thank Benoit Claise for spontaneously seeking to include the work of the NORIA research project {{NORIA-O-2024}} in the vision of the IETF NMOP working group through direct contact.
 We also extend our gratitude to Mohamed Boucadair for facilitating discussions within the NMOP community and for providing advice in organizing this Internet Draft.

-Additionally, we would like to thank Fano Ramparany for his initial analysis of the possibilities of defining a model conversion algebra for going from YANG data models to OWL ontologies (draft-tailhardat-nmop-incident-management-noria-01).
+A substantial part of this document was consolidated out of discussions carried out in the Knowledge Graph design team (NMOP/KG DT), which began after the IETF NMOP interim-2024-nmop-03 meeting.
+The following individuals are (or have been) members of the design team and have contributed to exploring how and in what ways the use of knowledge graphs could improve network management and operations, as well as facilite knowledge sharing among stakeholders:

+    Benoit CLAISE
+    benoit@everything-ops.net,

+    Ignacio DOMINGUEZ MARTINEZ-CASANUEVA
+    ignacio.dominguezmartinez@telefonica.com,

+    Thomas GRAF
+    thomas.graf@swisscom.com,

+    Pauline FOLZ
+    pauline.folz@orange.com

+    Michael MACKEY
+    michael.mackey@huawei.com,

+    Pedro MARTINEZ-JULIA
+    pedro@nict.go.jp,

+    Brad PETERS
+    bradpeters@nbnco.com.au,

+    Reshad RAHMAN
+    reshad@yahoo.com

+    Lionel TAILHARDAT
+    lionel.tailhardat@orange.com

+    Raphaël TRONCY
+    raphael.troncy@eurecom.fr

+    Dan VOYER
+    danvoyerwork@gmail.com,

+    Mingzhe XING
+    xingmz@zgclab.edu.cn,

 # Changes Between Revisions
 {:numbered="false"}